scottx611x/CSCI-S-40/Lecture/Lectures.md

   - ICMP
     - **Go back to lecture and review this!**

-- ARP takes advantage of the broadcasting nature of ethernet
+- ARP takes advantage of the broadcasting nature of Ethernet
-- Some home networking all in ones devices encapsulate a router, switch, modem and firewall
+- Some home networking all in one’s devices encapsulate a router, switch, modem and firewall
 - 20-30% Network utilization is good, once it creeps around 60% you may want to think about a redesign
-- The bigger ethernet network is a broadcast domain
+- The bigger Ethernet network is a broadcast domain
 - A cable uplink to a switch is a collision domain, and a switch port is a separate collision domain
 - Ethernet futures:
  - Most successful network
- - Certain characteristics for ethernet based off of industry
+ - Certain characteristics for Ethernet based off of industry
   - for ISPs, Datacenters, Schools etc.
   - If you are in a particular industry you will see specific Ethernet implementations than the norm (what we've learned so far)
-   - Ethernet for automotive environments is a good example of this (better connectors, less wires in cable etc)
+   - Ethernet for automotive environments is a good example of this (better connectors, less wires in cable etc.)
 - IP:
  - IP vs. Internet which came first?
 IP did!
 It was the building block that made the internet possible!
  - Provides: addressing, routing, fragmentation, multiplexing (based on protocol type field in header, and QOS marking (lecture 4 1:09)
 - CATENET: was the original name for the Internet topology
 - QUIZ QUESTION: The Internet is a network of networks true or false? -> TRUE
 - IP provides a limited number of common services but they are the same for every computer that connects to the internet